elizabeth-ikechukwu/secure-linux-server-hardening-ec2/README.md

 These configurations significantly improve server security and align with modern cloud security practices.

 ---
+## Lessons Learned

+- Importance of securing Linux servers before exposing them to the internet.
+- Practical experience with SSH hardening and key-based authentication.
+- Understanding how firewall rules can affect server accessibility.
+- Hands-on experience configuring HTTPS using Let's Encrypt and Certbot.
+- Learning how DNS resolution connects a domain name to cloud infrastructure.

+## Troubleshooting Issues

+During deployment several issues were encountered and resolved:

+- SSH connection issues caused by incorrect key permissions.
+- Temporary lockout after changing the SSH port before updating firewall rules.
+- DNS propagation delay after mapping the domain to the EC2 public IP.
+- Initial HTTPS configuration issues before correctly running Certbot with Nginx.

 ## Project Screenshots

 Screenshots demonstrating the deployment process, server configuration, and security setup are available in the `screenshots` directory of this repository.